freeradical13/freeradical13.github.io/index.md

 ## Prions

 [Prions][] are proteins which may infect organisms (e.g. through food) and cause brain diseases such as [Mad Cow Disease][], [Creutzfeldt-Jakob Disease][], and [Scrapie][].
 The prion proteins are misfolded proteins which may cause properly folded proteins of the same type to misfold upon contact which may lead to a chain reaction.

-## Animal Immune System

-Types of damage that pathogens may inflict:

-* [Exotoxins][]: Proteins secreted by pathogens which cause damage.
-* [Endotoxins][]: Lipopolysaccharides of gram-negative bacteria released when the bacteria die and cause damage.

-Some organisms use an enzyme called [Lysozyme][] to break down pathogenic bacterial cell walls.

-Some organisms include an [adaptive immune system][] (or acquired immune system or specific immune system) which is a subset of the immune system that uses specialized cells to save memories of its response to a pathogen for similar future pathogens.

-### Innate Immune System

-[Phagocytosis][] is the process a phagocytic cell uses to ingest and destroy a pathogen:

-1. [Toll-like receptors][] (TLRs) in phagocytic membranes bind to pathogens, including bringing them inside the cell into vacuoles through endocytosis.
-    1. TLR3 recognizes double-stranded RNA produced by some viruses.
-    1. TLR4 recognizes lipopolysaccharides on the surface of some bacteria.
-    1. TLR5 recognizes the flagellin protein on bacterial flagella.
-1. Vacuoles fuse with lysosomes where enzymes break down the pathogens.
-1. The broken down products are released through exocytosis.

-Types of phagocytic cells:

-* [Macrophages][] are leukocytes which either patrol by circulating throughout the blood or stay in one tissue to monitor for pathogens.
-* [Neutrophils][] are leukocytes attracted by signals from infected tissues.
-* [Eosinophils][] are leukocytes which target multicellular invaders.

-Leukocytes found predominantly in lymph are called [lymphocytes][].

-[Natural Killer Cells][] are leukocytes that circulate throughout the blood and lymph patrolling for virus-infected and cancerous cells.
-Instead of phagocytosis, natural killer cells release chemicals that cause cell death.

-[Dendritic cells][] populate tissues such as skin and migrate to lymph nodes after interacting with pathogens to stimulate the adaptive immune system.

-[Interferons][] are proteins that interfere with virus-infected cells.
-Virus-infected cells themselves secrete interferons that inhibit viral replication.
-Some white blood cells secrete interferons that help activate macrophages.

-The [complement system][] describes various proteins that circulate in the blood which may cause lysis of some pathogens.

-### Inflammatory Response

-An [inflammatory response][] is a cascade in response to injury or infection.
-Macrophages release cytokines which attract neutrophils.
-Leukocyte [mast cells][] in surrounding connective tissue release signaling molecules called [histamines][] which stimulate surrounding blood vessels to dilate to increase blood supply and become more permeable to neutrophils.

-### Adaptive Immune System

-[Antigens][] are molecules on pathogens or released by pathogens that cause a response by B or T cells which are both lymphocytes.
-B or T cells bind to an antigen with proteins called [paratopes][] (or antigen receptors).
-A single B or T cell presents a single type of antigen receptor.
-Antigens are made of one or more [epitopes][] which are the parts of an antigen that bind to the corresponding paratopes.

-[B cells][] are lymphocytes which mature in the bone marrow and bind to antigens on non-host cells or which are free floating in blood.
-Each B cell has Y-shaped protein complexes made of four polypeptide chains linked with disulfide bridges, two of which called heavy chains are anchored into the B cell membrane.
-Each chain has a constant region which is an amino acid sequence that is common across B cells, and a variable region which is an amino acid sequence that varies for a particular epitope.
-The two pairs of chains may bind to up to two epitopes.

-Once a B cell's paratope binds to an antigen, B cells become activated and lead to formation of cells that secrete a soluble form of the paratope proteins called [antibodies][] (or immunoglobulins) which are free floating in blood and lymph and bind to antigens and interfere with pathogens or their excreted toxins, or mark pathogens for destruction (in the process of [opsonization][]) by macrophages or neutrophils, or mark pathogens for destruction by the complement system through lysis or through recognition by natural killer cells.

-There are five types of B cell antibodies (with Ig an abbreviation for immunoglobulin): IgM, IgG, IgD, IgE, and IgA.

-[T cells][] are lymphocytes which mature in the lymphatic system organ called the [thymus][] and bind to antigens on host cells called [antigen-presenting cells][] that present antigens connected to [Major Histocompatibility Complex][] (MHC) molecules.
-Each T cell paratope is a protein made of two polypeptide chains (called the α chain and β chain) anchored into the T cell membrane and linked with a disulfide bridge.
-Each chain also has a constant region and variable region and the pair of chains are the paratope.

-B and T cell antigen receptors are encoded in immature lymphocyte DNA through [V(D)J recombination][] by V (variable) and J (joining) peptide sequences which are combined in random pre-mRNA combinations by [recombinase][].

-As B and T cells mature in the bone marrow or thymus, respectively, antigen receptors are tested for self-reactivity and destroyed through apoptosis if they would attack host cells.

-Once B or T cells bind to antigens, they start to rapidly reproduce into a group of identical cells called a [clone][] that can match such antigens.
-Clones are [monoclonal][] if a single clone reacts to a single epitope on an antigen, and [polyclonal][] if multiple clones react to different epitopes on the same antigen.
-This process is called [clonal selection][] which is part of the [primary immune response][campbell urry et al 11th pg 961] and peaks about two weeks after initial antigen recognition.
-A subset of the clone become effector cells which are immediately able to act against antigens.
-Such B cells are called [plasma cells][] and such T cells are called Helper T cells or Cytotoxic T cells.
-The remaining, non-effector cells are called [memory cells][].

-If an antigen matching memory cells is seen after initial exposure, the memory cells act as part of the stronger [secondary immune response][campbell urry et al 11th pg 961] and typically peak a few days after infection.

-A response to pathogens in the blood and lymph is called a [humoral immune response][].
-A response to pathogens which doesn't involve antibodies is called a [cell-mediated immune response][] which uses specialized T cells to destroy infected host cells.

-[Helper T cells][] work with antigen-presenting cells such as dendritic cells, macrophages, and B cells.
-Most body cells only have a single [class I MHC][] molecule, whereas these specialized antigen-presenting cells have a second [class II MHC][] molecule.
-The helper T cell binds to the antigen and class II MHC molecule using its antigen receptor and a protein called [CD4][] on the helper T cell surface.
-This binding releases cytokines which activates the T cell and stimulates cloning.
-In the case of B cells, cytokines from T cells stimulate cloning of B cells.

-[Cytotoxic T cells][] detect class I MHC molecules along with an antigen on infected cells and a protein called [CD8][] on the cytotoxic T cell surface.
-After binding, the cytotoxic T cell secretes proteins such as [Perforin][] and [Granzymes][] that stimulate apoptosis.

-[Vaccines][] are injections of antigens (often without an activated pathogen) which stimulate the primary immune response and confer active immunity.

-[Passive immunity][] is the transfer (or injection, e.g. [antiserums][] such as [antivenoms][] and [antitoxins][]) of antibodies which last temporarily.

 ## Birth